 Defending the tobacco industry

-In a 1994 APCO Associates PR strategy memo to help Phillip Morris organize a global campaign to fight tobacco regulations, Henry Miller was referred to as “a key supporter” of these pro-tobacco industry efforts.
+A 1994 APCO Associates PR strategy memo to help Phillip Morris organize a global campaign to fight tobacco regulations lists Henry Miller as “a key supporter.”

 In 2012, Miller wrote that “nicotine … is not particularly bad for you in the amounts delivered by cigarettes or smokeless products.”